zedseven/obsidian-tag-links/README.md

 The way it works is that you define regular expressions to match certain tags, then define link substitutions that use the captured values.

+## Installation
+Install it like any other plugin, then set a hotkey for the plugin's command in the settings.

 ## Example
 For example, you might use tags to reference [Jira](https://www.atlassian.com/software/jira) tickets, and want to be able to open their associated pages easily.